Spy Kids 3-D: Game Over: Plot

-In the Level 5 zone, a purple cyberspace, Demetra appears, claiming to have re-entered the game via a glitch but Carmen identifies her as "The Deceiver", a program used to mislead players.
-Demetra confirms this and apologizes to a stunned Juni before the Toymaker attacks them with giant robots.
-Valentin appears, holding the entrance back to the real world open so the group can escape.
-Demetra, shedding a tear, quickly holds the door open so he can go with them.
-Upon return though, it is revealed that Valentin had released the Toymaker with the villain's robot army now attacking the city.
+Demetra inexplicably returns, and Carmen identifies her as "The Deceiver", a program used to mislead players; she is not a real person.
+Demetra apologizes to Juni before the Toymaker attacks them with giant robots, intending to keep them trapped in the game forever.
+Demetra helps the group escape back into the real world.
+Upon return, it is revealed that Valentin has released the Toymaker into the real world with them; the villain's giant robot army attacks the city.

-Juni and Carmen summon their family members: parents Gregorio and Ingrid, Gregorio's brother Machete, their grandmother, and Uncle Felix.
-With too many robots to handle, Juni calls out for everyone to help, summoning Fegan Floop, his assistant Minion, the robot children, Dinky Winks and his son, Romero and a spork, as well as Gary and Gerti Giggles.
-All of the robots are destroyed except for the Toymaker's.
-Valentin confronts The Toymaker and forgives him for what he did, which Valentin had been trying to do for 30 years.
-The Toymaker shuts down his robot and joins the rest of the Cortez family and their friends in celebrating their families.
+Juni and Carmen summon their family to help but with too many giant robots to handle, Juni, remembering Gerti Giggles telling him that everyone is his family, calls out for everyone to help; this summons Fegan Floop, Minion, the robot children, Dinky Winks and his son, Romero, Gary Giggles, and Gerti.
+The giant robots are destroyed.
+Valentin confronts The Toymaker and forgives him for the accident he caused.
+The Toymaker, having only wanted Valentin's forgiveness, shuts down his giant robot and joins the rest of the Cortez family and their friends in celebrating.